How Much Do Dog Trainers Make? Average Dog Trainer Salary in 2025

 How A Dog Trainer’s Pay Is Determined

-There are several factors that go into how much you can make as a dog trainer, and your pay can vary throughout your career.
+There are multiple factors that go into how much you can make as a dog trainer, and your pay can vary throughout your career.

 Employed Vs. Self-Employed